mahavedalla/mahavedalla/docs/questions/sotapatti/whether-one-glimpses-nibbana-with-the-attainment-of-stream-entry.md

-# Whether one glimpses Nibbāna with the attainment of stream-entry?
+Question: Whether one glimpses Nibbāna with the attainment of stream-entry?
 Answer in Brief: -
  Category: Sotāpatti
 Sutta References: -